Hostess At Heart

 • Sprinkle the top with equal amounts of cinnamon and sugar.

-Kuchen should be stored in the refrigerator and can be frozen in an air-tight container for up to 3 months.
+Store Kuchen in the refrigerator or freeze in an air-tight container for up to 3 months.

 Angled view of a slice of Kuchen showing a layer of strawberries over a crust and topped with custard on a maroon plate.
 Strawberries are scattered around and a partial slice on a gray stand and the whole dessert in a pie tin is in the background on a gray background.

-I may have to start hiding this Strawberry Kuchen in my freezer.
+I may have to start hiding my fresh Strawberry Kuchen in my freezer.
 It’s that good!

 Angled view of a slice of Kuchen showing a layer of strawberries over a crust and topped with custard on a maroon plate.
 Strawberries are scattered around and a partial slice on a gray stand and the whole dessert in a pie tin is in the background on a gray background.
 The title "Strawberry Kuchen" appears in the bottom left corner